 A green screen is a monotone green backdrop that video editors can swap out with different footage to place the actors in a specific scene.
 Editors chromakey in post-production to isolate and turn the green screen transparent; then, they key in a scene-setting backdrop, be it a serene sunset-hued beach or a fantastical galaxy far, far away.

 For more information, read the article linked below.

 Making a green screen look natural comes down to two main elements: lighting and a smooth backdrop.
 Light the screen and subjects separately with soft lighting, and illuminate your actors to fit the keyed-in footage.
 Make sure the backdrop is one monochrome color without creases; a smooth green screen means more effective chroma keying in post-production.

 To learn how to edit your green screen footage, follow the link below.

 Your next step in video-making

 - Edit video clips, images, and audio on a timeline

-- Add transitions, filters, titles, and callouts
+- Add transitions, filters, titles, and stickers

 - Export videos in any popular format